 Cottage gave him a few weeks to live.
 I feel that Lompoc could have prevented his condition from getting worse.
 They absolutely should have explained that he had kidney failure before they discharged him.”

 When a hospital fails to provide proper discharge instructions the results are often quite serious.
 For example, one study found that 20% of Medicare patients had adverse outcomes within 3 weeks of discharge.
-Nearly 75% of those adverse outcomes could have been prevented or made less severe.
+Nearly 75% of those adverse outcomes could have been prevented or made less severe with proper discharge instructions.

 Improper Discharge Planning

 Providing proper discharge planning for the patient is a priority in the U.S. health care system.
 Under federal law (42 Code of Federal Regulations 482.32) all hospitals participating in the Medicare and Medicaid program are required to provide proper discharge planning for the patient as well as the person acting on the patient’s behalf.
 The hospital staff is required to discuss the discharge evaluation with the patient or individual acting on his or her behalf.

 Since improper discharge has serious consequence the Patient Protection and Affordable Care Act of 2010 introduced financial penalties for hospitals with above-average readmission rates.
 Problems after discharge often result from an inadequate transition from the hospital to follow-up care.